miyamiwu/NotionMoonRatingsFormula/README.md

 # Notion Formula Tutorial: Convert Numbers with Decimals into Moon Phase Emojis

-There are many Notion formula tutorials that convert number ratings into cute emojis, but none seem to address ratings with decimals like 3.5, 2.2, or 4.75.
-To fill this gap, I wrote my own formula.
-This will be particularly useful for nuanced book and movie ratings.
+There are many Notion formulas that convert number ratings into cute emojis like stars ⭐ and hearts 🩷, but these formulas often don’t account for decimal numbers.
+What if you want to rate a book with 3.6 or a movie with 4.25?

-We will use a rating scale of 1-5, represented with different moon phase emojis: 🌑🌘🌗🌖🌕.
+To address this gap, I created a formula that uses a 0-5 rating scale represented by different moon phase emojis: 🌑🌘🌗🌖🌕.
+While some basic knowledge of Notion formulas is recommended for this tutorial, I have aimed to explain everything as clearly as possible to ensure you can follow along with ease.

 ---